School of Salamanca

 - Grimm, Annica, 2017, Frieden und Ruhe des Gemeinwesens bei Domingo de Soto, Münster: Aschendorff.

 - Haar, Christoph and Matthias Kaufmann, 2023, Gerechter Krieg und Niemandsland.
 Rechtfertigungsideologien für Kolonisierung und Versklavung durch europäische Mächte 1500–1800, Darmstadt: Wissenschaftliche Buchgesellschaft.

 - Hamilton, Bernice, 1963, Political Thought in Sixteenth-Century Spain, Oxford: Clarendon Press.
 [Includes on page 15 a translation ofSote, De Iustitia et Iure, I qu.
 I art. iv.]

 - Hanke, Lewis, 1937, “Pope Paul III and the American Indians”, Harvard Theological Review, 30(2): 65–102. doi:10.1017/S0017816000022161

-- –––, 1949, The Spanish Struggle for Justice in the Conquest of America, Philadelphia: University of Pennsylvania Press.
+- –––, 1949, The Spanish Struggle for Justice in the Conquest of America, Philadelphia, PA: University of Pennsylvania Press.